[Digital] The Sacred Power of Sexual Energy: Wisdom, Purification, and the Consequences of Misuse

 Mamo Sewigu/Rodrigo was the teacher who opened the first bilingual School in 2007 inside the Reservation to teach basic Spanish and Math, as well as their Traditional Knowledge, to prevent the youngsters to leave the Reservation while preserving their Cultural Identity.
 He has also worked for the Colombian Public Health Department during Public Health campaigns as a nurse.
 His knowledge of the Tayrona languages as well as his knowledge of the Wiwa and Kogi territory in the state of Guajira enables him to act in the capacity of an intercultural bridge.

-For the first part of the offering, we will watch a pre-recorded teaching that is presented in Spanish with English subtitles.
-After, there will be a live Q&A that will presented in Spanish and translated into English by a live translator.
+For the first part of the offering, we will watch a filmed teaching that is presented in Spanish with English subtitles.
+After, there is a tutorial that is presented in Spanish and translated into English by a live translator.

-The first half of the session is a recorded video and the second half of the session is a Zoom.
+The first half of the session is a recorded video and the second half of the session is a Zoom recording.

 Welcome